fzero/lhl-lectures-legacy/w4d4-rest-sinatra/lecture_notes.md

 * Model: Database, validations and so on.
 Usually a ORM like ActiveRecord.
 * View: Displays data to the user.
-* Controller: Receives user requestes and prepares the views.
+* Controller: Receives user requests and prepares the views.
 The _glue_ between Model and View.

 ## REST